82deutschmark/beetreeARC/README.md

 ... or if you want the script to also correct the answers, then run `python run.py --task-directory tasks_eval2_no_answers/ --answers-directory answers_only_eval2/`

-By default, the script has 20 --task-workers, and the script will look something like this:
+By default, the script has 20 --task-workers, and the output will look something like this:
 ```
   Task         Status       Step                      Outcome   Duration
  ────────────────────────────────────────────────────────────────────────